-Inslee approves a month of checks after foster-care payments cut off for some
+Inslee approves a month of checks after foster care payments cut off for some

-Gov. Jay Inslee extended payments to young adults aging out of the state foster-care system last week, after a pandemic-related federal moratorium expired.
+Gov. Jay Inslee extended payments to young adults aging out of the state foster care system last week, after a pandemic-related federal moratorium expired.

 The governor authorized the $810 payments for just one additional month, with final checks expected in early November.

-To alleviate financial hardships during the pandemic, the federal government last year prohibited states from cutting off payments and services to people leaving the foster-care system, who in Washington would normally lose benefits at age 21.
+To alleviate financial hardships during the pandemic, the federal government last year prohibited states from cutting off payments and services to people leaving the foster care system, who in Washington would normally lose benefits at age 21.
 But that moratorium expired Sept.
 30, leaving a hole in the recipients’ monthly budgets.

 On Friday, the day after the cutoff, Inslee’s office announced it would provide an additional month of support.
 Washington has roughly 320 people whose benefits were temporarily spared.